 The World of Philately

 The first adhesive postage stamp was invented in 1837 by Rowland Hill, a school teacher from England.
 Since then stamps have been adopted by all nations, and the choice of what images to use on them has always been taken quite seriously.
-SCALA is pleased to regularly provide many images for stamps throughout the years and across many borders.
+Thanks to the variety, quality and ease of licensing many nations regularly chose from the collections.